Revealing Physical-World Semantic Vulnerabilities: Universal Adversarial Patch for Infrared Vision-Language Models: Introduction

-\looseness=1 Prior work has shown that carefully designed perturbations can deceive deep visual models in both digital and physical settings\cite{athalye2018eot,eykholt2018rp2}.
+Prior work has shown that carefully designed perturbations can deceive deep visual models in both digital and physical settings\cite{athalye2018eot,eykholt2018rp2}.
 As multimodal perception evolves from closed-set recognition to open-ended semantic understanding, the security question also changes: failures no longer stop at wrong labels, but can propagate into generated descriptions and answers.
 For infrared vision-language systems, this risk remains largely uncharacterized.
-Existing efforts provide only a partial picture, and it is still unclear whether a physically deployable shared patch can systematically manipulate semantics once infrared perception is coupled with language reasoning\cite{qi2024visualjailbreak,xie2025chainattack,hu2024infraredcurves,tiliwalidi2024infraredgrid}.
+Existing efforts provide only a partial picture, and it is still unclear whether one physically deployable artifact can manipulate the shared visual evidence used by classification, captioning, and VQA once infrared perception is coupled with language reasoning\cite{qi2024visualjailbreak,xie2025chainattack,wei2023unified,hu2024infraredcurves,tiliwalidi2024infraredgrid}.
 This gap motivates the central question of this paper: can a universal physical patch induce stable open-ended semantic deviations in IR-VLMs?
 We answer this question by formulating and validating a universal physical adversarial patch setting for IR-VLMs.
-Compared with prior attacks on RGB VLMs, physically attacking IR-VLMs is harder for two reasons.
-First, infrared imagery has weaker texture and more noise-dominated statistics\cite{hou2022infraredreview,jia2021llvip}, so many visible-domain high-frequency patterns transfer poorly.
-Second, the attack must break visual-language alignment under open-ended outputs and physical constraints, which makes robust cross-task objective design substantially more difficult\cite{qi2024visualjailbreak,zhou2024mmcoa,xie2025chainattack}.
-To address these challenges, we propose \ourmethod{} (Universal Curved-Grid Patch), a universal physical adversarial patch framework tailored to IR-VLMs. \ourmethod{} integrates deployment-friendly patch parameterization, unified objective design, and physical robustness modeling to deliver stable and effective attacks.
-It learns a single shared patch that is reused across samples without per-sample re-optimization.
-Fig.~\ref{fig:attack_overview} summarizes the shared-patch deployment pipeline and the resulting semantic deviations across classification, captioning, and VQA.